 Maine Department of Agriculture, Conservation and Forestry - Maine Forest Service (MFS) - Forest Protection Division

-Grants of up to $5,000 to Maine fire departments serving rural areas for firefighting equipment and training.
-Funding is intended to support department organization, personnel safety, and training programs as well as the purchase of personal protective gear and apparatus used in wildland fire suppression.
-Eligible communities are those with populations of less than 10,000.
+Grants of up to $5,000 to Maine fire departments serving rural areas or communities for firefighting equipment and training.
+Funding is intended to help rural fire departments suppress and prevent wildland fire.
+Eligible fire departments are those that serve populations of less than 10,000.

 All projects must demonstrate that equipment will be used in wildland fire suppression.

 GrantWatch ID#: 175863

 The maximum amount of grant funds per applicant is $5,000.

 Projects must be completed by June 30, 2020.
 Project extensions may be granted by the Director of the Forest Protection Division for extenuating circumstances.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Mail applications to:

 22 State House Station